A flash lidar also known as a ToF camera sensor on a drone or ground based system has numerous powerful uses.

 - Drone flies in the forest with collision avoidance

-You can read articles regarding the above solutions on the TeraRange One User Cases page.
-Next, here is a nice introduction to the TeraRanger One ToF camera.
+Now, here is a nice introduction to the TeraRanger One ToF camera.

 Riegl – Provide ToF, LiDAR and various other 3D cameras and scanners with a wide array of performance characteristics and applications.
-Their sensors work across many platforms such as unmanned, airborne, mobile, and terrestrial 3D ToF and laser solutions.
+Their sensors work across multiple platforms such as unmanned, airborne, mobile, and terrestrial 3D ToF and laser solutions.

 Many technology companies combine ToF cameras with other sensors, software and algorithms to provide a comprehensive solution.